Putin courts Georgia, accuses West of Cold War-style 'containment'

 Georgia had considered boycotting the Games but ended up sending athletes and members of its national Olympic Committee, part of a tentative thaw since pro-Western former president Mikheil Saakashvili's party lost control of parliament in 2012.

-Moscow blamed U.S. ally Saakashvili for the war and recognised the breakaway regions of South Ossetia and Abkhazia as independent states after the conflict.
+Moscow blamed U.S. ally Saakashvili for the war and recognized the breakaway regions of South Ossetia and Abkhazia as independent states after the conflict.

 TIPTOEING TOWARD MEETING